 We advise against scheduling a pickup on your dog’s first day with us for a couple reasons: for one, some dogs will not want to get in a vehicle with a human they have not previously met.
 Secondly, a bus or car is not the ideal place to introduce a new pack member.
 If you are the owner of a dog who will need to be picked up for daycare regularly, we would ask that on your dog’s first day you make arrangements to drop him/her off (we can bring him/her home if needed).
 If, based on extreme circumstances, you are unable to bring your dog to us for his first day, we will make arrangements to have a member of management pickup your dog in a separate vehicle.
 Pickup time will be quite early because, as I mentioned previously, we like new dogs to arrive at the daycare before most (if not all) of the regulars get there.

 We recommend a “half day” for a dog’s first day (no need to overwhelm Fido with a long day of new sights, smells, sounds and experiences).
 Management will be in touch with you regularly on your dog’s first day to let you know how he/she is doing.

-Once we have received your registration forms and vet records, you can reserve a spot at our daycare directly from our website: http://dingosdogsitting.com/services/make-a-reservation/
+Once we have received your registration forms and vet records, we will create a profile for you in our Pet Exec software, after which, you will be able to reserve a spot at our daycare directly from within your Pet Exec portal: https://dingosdogsitting.com/welcome-to-pet-exec/

 If you have any additional questions about the enrollment process, feel free to email us at: email@example.com